amesgen/jsaddle-wasm/README.md

 ## Potential future work

- - Take a closer look at synchronous callbacks.
-We have no special handling currently, but basic things like `stopPropagation`/`preventDefault` already seem to work fine with `run` (but not with `runWorker`, as expected).
  - Testing (e.g. via Selenium).
  - Add logging/stats.
  - Performance/benchmarking (not clear that this is actually a bottleneck for most applications).